ecbush/xenoGI/README.rst

 The working directory must contain:

 * A parameter file.
 In the provided ``example/`` directory this is called ``params.py``.
 The ``blastExecutDirPath`` parameter in this file should be edited to point to the directory where the blastp and makeblastdb executables are.
+Similarly, ``musclePath`` should give the path to the MUSCLE executable, and ``fastTreePath`` should give the path to the FastTree executable.

 * A newick format tree representing the relationships of the strains.
 In the example this is called ``example.tre``.
 Note that branch lengths are not used in xenoGI, and ``example.tre`` does not contain branch lengths.
 Also note that internal nodes should be given names in this tree.
-In the example.tre we label them i0, i1 etc. The parameter ``treeFN`` in ``params.py`` has the path to this tree file.
+In the example.tre we label them i0, i1 etc. The parameter ``speciesTreeFN`` in ``params.py`` has the path to this tree file.
 If a strain tree is not available, xenoGI has some accessory methods, described below, to help obtain one.

 * A subdirectory of sequence files.
 In the example, this is called ``ncbi/``.
 Contained in this subdirectory will be genbank (gbff) files for the species.
 The parameter ``genbankFilePath`` in ``params.py`` has the path to these files.